This is a Comp Tournament (Division 3 and Division 4 Only)

 It is understood that coaches and parents become excited during games and find fault with referees, etc. There is a limit beyond which this kind of behavior becomes inappropriate.
 Please keep in mind that coaches are role models for their players.
 Please do not exhibit behavior which you would find objectionable in others.
 Also please encourage your parents to be positive, supportive and under control.

 All fields will have a field marshal who will have a cell phone to request medical assistance.
-Medics will be available at the Columbia Recreation site.
 Each team must have a medical release form signed by the parent.
 You are expected to bring your club medical form.
 These forms will be inspected at registration.
 It is expected that teams bring their own first aid kits.
-We will have ice at the fields.

 All teams must sign in so that player passes, medical releases and current certified rosters can be inspected.
 Please refer to Team Registration for time and location for sign-in.